0xWOLAND/website/src/content/blog/japan-summer.md

 _Genchi genbutsu_ isn’t only about factories.
 It’s a rule against living through substitutes.
 I’m good at staying one step removed; if something stays debatable, I can keep it comfortable.
 The moments I remember from this summer weren’t like that.
 They had a kind of bluntness to them.
 Whatever I told myself afterward didn’t change what happened.

 In San Francisco—at least in the crypto rooms I was in—a lot of things moved on vibes.
+Even the jargon had water in it—liquidity pools, depth—words that made it sound safer than it was.
 I could feel myself tracking the same signals everyone else was tracking: which VCs were circling, who was tweeting, what the narrative sounded like on Hacker News.
 It felt like momentum, even before anything had really been materially tested.
-I don’t mean that cynically.
 That’s just what it feels like when attention moves faster than reality.

 Japan isn't just a new aesthetic, but I did learn a stricter definition of real.
 If I'm serious about creating things that matter, I have to go the place where the thing either functions or it doesn't. [^4]